snodgrass23/base12/README.md

 ### 1. Codebase

+"One codebase tracked in version control, many deploys."

+Base12 uses only version control-based deployments.

 ### 2. Dependencies

+"Explicitly declare and isolate dependencies."

+Base12 uses `npm install` both locally and in deploys to manage dependencies.

 ### 3. Config

+"Store config in the environment."

+Base12 uses the untracked .env.js file to manage environment config.
+Once tooling is better supported on hosts, it will likely move to environment variables as well.

 ### 4. Backing services

+"Treat backing services as attached resources."

+Backing service configuration is stored in .env.js on each host.

 ### 5. Build, release, run

+"Strictly separate build and run stages."

+`node build` builds a base12 app, while `node run` executes it. `node cycle` watches local files and cycles between build and run phases for rapid development.

 ### 6. Processes

+"Execute the app as one or more stateless processes."

+Base12 apps are stateless.
+The built-in session manager is backed by redis, and apps can be run as any number of independent processes forked from app/index.js.
+The directory structure provides /tmp for temporary file manipulation, but provides no permanent file storage mechanism since that must be done through a backing service.

 ### 7. Port binding

+"Export services via port binding."

+Ultimately, base12 relies on node's built-in http server to field requests.
+No http container or helper is needed.

 ### 8. Concurrency

+"Scale out via the process model."

+Using deployment-specific process managers (eg, upstart), base12 keeps the master node.js process running.
+In run.js, `base12.balance` uses cluster to spawn and monitor multiple processes on a single machine.
+New process types can be created by writing modules with a `start()` method, and passing that process module to `base12.balance()` in run.js.

 ### 9. Disposability

+"Maximize robustness with fast startup and graceful shutdown."

+Base12 uses a crash-only design.
+Uncaught errors exit the process, triggering the balancer to spawn a new process in its place.
+Startup is nearly immediate.

 ### 10. Dev/prod parity

+"Keep development, staging, and production as similar as possible."

+We encourage you to keep your .env.js configurations as similar as possible across machines to maximize parity.

 ### 11. Logs

+"Treat logs as event streams."

+Base12 logs events directly to stdout and stderr.

 ### 12. Admin processes

+"Run admin/management tasks as one-off processes."

+All admin processes can be handled with scripts in the /scripts directory.
+Base12 comes bundled with provisioning and deployment scripts, test scripts, and management scripts, and generators.

 ## System Requirements

+  * node.js >= 0.6.x
+  * npm >= 1.1.x
+  * redis